-Luckily, there is a philosophy you may take up in order hold your confidence steady: “Every day, I endeavor to learn at least one new thing, be it from a good experience or a bad experience, so that every day I get a little bit better.”
+Luckily, there is a philosophy you may take up to hold your confidence steady: “Every day, I endeavor to learn at least one new thing, be it from a good experience or a bad experience, so that every day I get a little bit better.”

 I can tell you from experience that even the worst days on the job have a silver lining because you will learn something that you can apply the next time the same situation occurs.

-Even if you learn the wrong lesson, you are still making progress as you gain more experience and confidence.
+Even if you learn the wrong lesson, you are still progressing as you gain more experience and confidence.

 Using Language That You Are Comfortable With

-Green managers and leaders will use language that they “think” is authoritative and strong, but what they actually sound like is a teacher scolding their students.
+Green managers and leaders will use language that they “think” is authoritative and strong, but they actually sound like a teacher scolding their students.

 The problem is related to confidence.
-People who are confident can give out terrible advice and awful orders, and people will still follow them.
+Confident people can give out terrible advice and awful orders, and people will still follow them.

 You may use what little confidence you have to your benefit if you issue commands using language that you are comfortable with.